urschrei/pyzotero/readme.md

 # Notes #

 Not all API methods have been implemented yet (I've implemented the ten I thought would be most useful).
-Those which are currently available can be found in the `self.api_methods` dict, which is created along with each new Zotero instance, and are descriptively titled and commented with the additional request parameters which may be required.
+Those which are currently available can be found in the `self.api_methods` dict, which is created along with each new Zotero instance, and are descriptively titled which should make it obvious if any additional request parameters (item ID, group ID &c) are required.
 Calling an API method which requires an optional parameter without specifying one will cause the call to fail with a `400: Bad Request` error. **URL parameters will supersede API calls which should return e.g. a single item:** `https://api.zotero.org/users/436/items/ABC?start=50&limit=10` will return 10 items beginning at position 50, even though `ABC` does not exist.
 Be aware of this, and don't pass URL parameters which do not apply to a given API method.

 There's no error handling yet.